 Each section of the questionnaire will be reviewed and it may lead to follow-up questions.
-In this event, OIT will contact the vendor or the customer.
-Once all questionnaires and follow-up questions have been answered, each reviewing group will provide an assessment to Software Licensing Management as to whether the software application is recommended for purchase.
+In this event, OIT will contact the customer.
+Once all questionnaires and follow-up questions have been answered, each reviewing group will provide an assessment to Software Licensing Management as to whether the software application is approved for purchase.
 Software Licensing Management will then provide the results of the assessment to the customer in email.
-This email will indicate whether the purchase is recommended.
+This email will indicate whether the purchase is approved.

-If the purchase is not recommended, the customer will be given details of the assessment and an explanation of why the software application purchase should not continue.
+If the purchase is not approved, the customer will be given details of the assessment and an explanation of why the software application purchase should not continue.